lettucegoblin/docker-java-executor/README.md

 The server will be accessible on the port mapped in the `docker-compose.yml` file (e.g., `http://localhost:55392`).

+## Environment Variables

+The service uses the following environment variables:

+- `NODE_ENV`: Set to `production` for production environments.
+Defaults to `development`.
+- `PORT`: The port the server listens on inside the container.
+Defaults to `3000`.
+- `DATABASE_PATH`: The path to the SQLite database file.
+Defaults to `java_executor.db`.
+- `DOCKER_SOCKET_PATH`: The path to the Docker socket.
+Defaults to `/var/run/docker.sock` for Linux/WSL2.
+For Windows, use `//./pipe/docker_engine`.

+## Default API Key

+In non-production environments (`NODE_ENV !== 'production'`), a default API key (`test-api-key-123`) is created for testing purposes.
+This key is not created in production environments.

+## Healthcheck

+The service includes a healthcheck configuration in `docker-compose.yml` to verify the server's availability.
+The healthcheck sends a request to the `/health` endpoint every 30 seconds.

+## Port Mapping

+By default, the server listens on port `3000` inside the container.
+The `docker-compose.yml` file maps this to port `55392` on the host.
+Access the service at `http://localhost:55392`.

 ## API Documentation

 All API endpoints require an `X-API-Key` header for authentication.